zakqwy/zakqwy.github.io/ZF_resume.md

 ## Education
 **Case Western Reserve University, Cleveland, OH, 08/2003 - 05/2008**
-* Master, Engineering and Management, 05/2008
+* Master of Engineering and Management (MEM), Case School of Engineering and Weatherhead School of Management, 05/2008
-* Bachelor of Science, Materials Science and Engineering, 05/2007
+* Bachelor of Science, Materials Science and Engineering, Case School of Engineering, 05/2007

 ## Competencies
 **Electrical Engineering**
 * Highly proficient at manual assembly and SMT soldering
-* 2- and 4-layer non-RF circuit and PCB design
+* 2- and 4-layer circuit and PCB design
 * Fast functional prototyping and iteration
-* Scaling designs (100-5,000 unit production)
+* Scaling electrical designs to 100-5,000 unit production
-* FCC/CE testing (unintentional radiator and ESD)
+* FCC/CE testing and troubleshooting

 **Mechanical Design**
 * Mechanical prototyping (3D printing, laser cutting, hand fabrication and assembly)